exis-io/Exis/README.md

 </div>

 <br>
 [Exis + Swift](http://exis.io/swift) is currently the best solution to allow Swift developers to run their code in the cloud.
-We have created a platform and a messaging service that allows developers to write native Swift code, test it locally in Xcode, and launch it in the cloud.
+Exis allows developers to write native Swift code, test it locally in Xcode, and launch it in the cloud.

+Feel free to checkout [other programming languages](https://github.com/exis-io/Exis) that Exis supports.

 ### Example